Nurturing Empathy in Kids

 How can parents maintain it?

 Parents are the teachers of emotional intelligence.
 But, as I intimated above, parents need to keep in mind that all children are different when it comes to their capacity for empathy.
-Some have the natural inclination.
-Others, not so much.
+Some have a natural inclination, others not so much.
 So much of maintaining empathy is cultural.
 Our modern-day culture of violent video games and television, intense competition, etc do not help to foster and maintain empathy in our children.
 That’s where good parenting can play a huge role in keeping up, and even growing empathy in their children.

 At what age does empathy kick-in?